-Important to achieving such objectives, is what may be described as a Jersey Jurats' manual107 (the second edition of which was issued in April 2008) and which is aimed in particular at recently appointed Jurats.
+Important to achieving such objectives is what may be described as a Jersey Jurats' manual (the second edition of which was issued in April 2008) and which is aimed in particular at recently appointed Jurats.
 The hard copy of this manual is held in the Jurats' Room, and every Jurat in Jersey is issued with it on a CD for their personal use.

-In Guernsey, there is currently no formal training given to Jurats although they do attend seminars on an ad hoc basis and whilst there is a Jurat's manual, the current version is said to be out of date but is in the process of being revised.
+In Guernsey, there is currently no formal training given to Jurats although they do attend seminars on an ad hoc basis and, while there is a Jurats' manual, the current version is said to be out of date but is in the process of being revised.

-Whilst recent developments in the training of Jurats are to be welcomed, it would be desirable for there to be greater transparency in the training that is undertaken by the Jurats (and indeed the Judges) not least given the importance of public confidence in the legal systems of each Bailiwick and the fact that external scrutiny and discussion tends to improve and spur on the process.
+While recent developments in the training of Jurats are to be welcomed, it would be desirable for there to be greater transparency in the training that is undertaken by the Jurats (and indeed the judges) not least given the importance of public confidence in the legal systems of each Bailiwick and the fact that external scrutiny and discussion tends to improve and spur on the process.
 Further, given that continual professional development is seen in many professions as not merely desirable but a mandatory requirement, this should be no less important for those involved in the administration of justice in the Channel Islands.
+A Serious Case Review in Jersey (inquiring into multi-agency failings that led to a particular child suffering harm) has more recently reinforced such a view.
+One of its recommendations is that there is specialist training for the judiciary so as 'to increase awareness of the respective roles in safeguarding the welfare of children and young people and to improve decision making'.

-Maintaining Boundaries in the Decision-Making Process: Jersey & Guernsey
+V. Maintaining Boundaries in the Decision-Making Process: Jersey and Guernsey

 In Alderney and Sark the lay participants are both judges of law and fact and so the precise demarcation between the two areas is less of an issue.
-In Jersey and Guernsey, the statement that the Jurats are the judges of fact and the Bailiff (or his substitute) is the sole judge of law, whilst true, oversimplifies the position in many important respects.
+In Jersey and Guernsey, the statement that the Jurats are the judges of fact and the Bailiff (or his substitute) is the sole judge of law, while true, oversimplifies the position in many important respects.
 Sometimes it is difficult to separate out exactly what is law and what is fact, not least because some issues incorporate both law and fact.
-In both Jersey and Guernsey, for example, the Court of Appeal has ruled that the question of admissibility of evidence, including ancillary findings of fact, was all a matter of law of which the Bailiff or any of his substitutes was the sole judge.108 In contrast, issues of law of a foreign jurisdiction, will be issues of fact for the Jurats to determine.109 A question of procedure, however, will be one of law in Jersey and Guernsey110 and, presumably, it is a matter of procedural convention that has led to the Jurats in both Jersey and Guernsey refraining from asking directly questions of advocates or witnesses except through the Bailiff (or his substitute) or, alternatively, directly but only with the Judge's prior permission.111
+In both Jersey and Guernsey, for example, the Court of Appeal has ruled that the question of admissibility of evidence, including ancillary findings of fact, was all a matter of law of which the Bailiff or any of his substitutes was the sole judge.
+104 In contrast, issues of law of a foreign jurisdiction will be issues of fact for the Jurats to determine.
+105 A question of procedure, however, will be one of law in Jersey and Guernsey and, presumably, it is a matter of procedural convention that has led to the Jurats in both Jersey and Guernsey refraining from asking directly questions of advocates or witnesses except through the Bailiff (or his substitute) or, alternatively, directly but only with the iudge's prior permission.
+107